tom-gangemi/dml-lib/README.md

 # Getting Started

-> [!CAUTION]
-> DML Lib is currently in Beta testing.
-This means that method signatures can change.

 The DML Lib provides functional constructs for DML statements in Apex.

 For more details, please refer to the [documentation](https://dml.beyondthecloud.dev).